franciskershaw/game-of-fives/README.md

 ### Surface Plane

 Once strategising and wireframing was complete, I could move onto planning how the look and feel of the game and site in general would appear.
-Early on duing development, I had decided that I wanted the general tone of the site to be playful and rowdy - almost juvenile in its aesthetics.
+Early on during development, I had decided that I wanted the general tone of the site to be playful and rowdy - almost juvenile in its aesthetics.

 #### Colour Scheme